OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 ## Deploy & Test

-1. Run `mvn assembly:assembly -DdescriptorId=jar-with-dependencies package`
+1. Select `Build deployment` in the top right and click the play button.
-    * You can skip unit tests with: `mvn assembly:assembly -DskipTests -DdescriptorId=jar-with-dependencies package` and you can then still deploy on Alexa (no guarantees it will work though).
+    * You can skip unit tests with `Build deployment (skip tests)` and you can then still deploy on Alexa (no guarantees it will work though).
-2. Go to Tools -> Update AWS Lambda | Java -> select _ECHO_NAME_ON_STICKER_ and click update.
+2. Go to Tools -> Update AWS Lambda | Java -> select <Echo name on sticker> and click update.
-3. Test on your Echo by saying: "Alexa, start financial planning ECHO_NAME_ON_STICKER"
+3. Test on your Echo by saying: "Alexa, start financial planning <Echo name on sticker>"

 These steps have to be done for every code change in order to update your Alexa skill.